This is probably the most critical question in building a new home: Where is your money coming from?

 Construction loans are interest only loans, typically for the duration of one year.
 Most banks are going to require a down payment of 10-20% of the Total Project Cost (see equation in “The 3 Main Components of Offsite Building”) to qualify you for a construction loan.

+When it is time to build, your lot loan can be converted to a construction loan encompassing all costs to build your new home (if you would like).
 And when your home is complete your construction loan will need to be converted into a conventional loan.
-Some banks, such as Huntington, can automatically roll your construction loan into a conventional mortgage so that you don’t have a second closing.
+Some banks, such as Huntington, can automatically roll your construction loan into a conventional mortgage so that you only have one closing.

 "We selected Overstreet Builders after speaking to few other builders in the Ashwood Park sub-division in Naperville.
 It was clear after the first meeting itself that Overstreet Builders is the right choice to build our dream home.
 We met Jessica Overstreet ..."
 READ MORE